tsduck/tsduck/src/doc/usinglibrary.md

 - On Windows systems, you must select the optional "Development" component during the installation.
-- On Fedora, Red Hat and CentOS, you must install the package `tsduck-devel`.
+- On Fedora, Red Hat, CentOS, AlmaLinux, you must install the package `tsduck-devel`.
 - On Ubuntu, Debian and Raspbian, you must install the package `tsduck-dev`.
 - On macOS systems, the development environment is always installed with TSDuck using Homebrew.
 - If you build TSDuck from sources, use `make install install-devel`.